 If you have been following a ketogenic, keto-style, atkins, or any form of low-carb, high-fat diet, you will be pretty accustomed to frantically checking food packaging for its carbohydrate content.
 And no doubt grown increasingly frustrated at the amount of carbs which are added to most foods–usually at the expense of precious fats!

 Should I have carbs?

-However, if you are a budding athlete or are training for an endurance event such as a marathon or triathlon then increasing your daily carb intake could have a big impact on your performance.
+However, if you are a budding athlete or training for an endurance event such as a marathon or triathlon, then, increasing your daily carb intake could have a big impact on your performance.
 It is worth noting that anything under 200g of carbs is still considered ‘low-carb’ and most athletes will benefit from at least 100g on heavy training days.
 How much is too much?
-The key here is to experiment, gradually increase the level until you feel that you are getting adequate recovery, remember we are aiming to replenish muscle glycogen stores (depleted from exercise) anything extra will be stored by the body as fat; learn more about carb fuelling here.
-Replenishing electrolyte levels is even more crucial for athletes for the reasons mentioned before, if you are getting muscle cramps this is a sign you are low (try taking magnesium or an electrolyte ‘tonic’ such as freshly squeezed lemon or lime juice, some sea salt and water).
+The key here is to experiment.
+Gradually increase the level until you feel that you are getting adequate recovery.
+Remember, we are aiming to replenish muscle glycogen stores (depleted from exercise), anything extra will be stored by the body as fat.
+Learn more about carb fuelling here.
+Replenishing electrolyte levels is even more crucial for athletes for the reasons mentioned before.
+If you are getting muscle cramps, this is a sign you are low (try taking magnesium or an electrolyte ‘tonic’ such as freshly squeezed lemon or lime juice, some sea salt and water).